dxc-technology/online-devops-dojo/online-devops-dojo/shift-security-left/step2.md

  `./prepare.sh`{{execute}}

-answer the question and wait for the "Click on 'CONTINUE'." message.
+answer the question and wait for the "Click on 'CONTINUE'" message.

 <details>
 <summary>💣Workspace reset instructions</summary>